NanoComp/meep/doc/docs/FAQ.md

 ### What is a good rule of thumb for the PML thickness?

-For homogeneous media, the PML thickness should typically be at least *half* the wavelength (because the incident wave is absorbed *twice* via a round-trip reflection at the cell edge).
-Note, however, that the boundary condition (e.g., metallic or periodic) is essentially irrelevant to the operation of the PML.
-For inhomogeneous media (e.g., gratings or other periodic structures, etc.) as well as backward-wave modes (i.e., surface-plasmon polaritons, etc), PML breaks down and should be replaced with a thicker non-PML [absorber](Python_User_Interface.md#absorber) as described in [Perfectly Matched Layers](Perfectly_Matched_Layer.md).
+We typically use a PML thickness around half the wavelength.
+(Note that the boundary conditio, metallic or periodic, is essentially irrelevant to the operation of the PML.)
+PML allows inhomogeneous materials like waveguides as long as the materials are only varying in the boundary-parallel directions; wave media that are inhomogeneous in the boundary-normal directions (e.g., gratings or other periodic structures, oblique waveguides, etc.) as well as unusual waveguides with backward-wave modes cause to PML break down, in which case one alternative is a thicker non-PML [absorber](Python_User_Interface.md#absorber) as described in [Perfectly Matched Layers](Perfectly_Matched_Layer.md).

 ### What is Meep's frequency-domain solver and how does it work?